CommunistMountain/BalanceModFork/README.md

             <li>Weapon rewards outside autoReward no longer overwrite autoReward drones and augments.
 Fixes events CRYSTAL_CACHE and DONOR_MANTIS_CHASE in rare cases, and event CRYSTAL_HELP_DIG now gives an augment and high scrap with the free weapon as intended.</li>
             <li>Drone rewards outside autoReward no longer overwrite autoReward weapons and augments.
 Fixes event ZOLTAN_CREW_STUDY in rare cases.</li>
         </ol>
-        <li>CRYSTAL_CACHE, DISTRESS_INFESTATION, DISTRESS_TRAPPED_MINER, MERCHANT_REQUEST, ROCK_MANTIS_FREIGHTER, STATION_SICK: Fixed certain options having a chance of not consuming resources, if the reward after the choice includes that resource.
-(I used custom autoRewards for this, ideally HS can fix this in the future so that they aren't required.)</li>
     </ol>
     <li>SHIPS:</li>
     <ol>